BuZZ-T/nipple/README.md

 * .mp3
 * .ogg (not on macOS, as playsound does not support it)
 * wav
+* opus (not when using pygame, as it does not support it)

+Not supported audio formats are filtered and not added to the internal audio file list!

 The folder may look like this:
 ```